 There is a distinction to be made between the total costs of a transition and the out-of-pocket costs.
 Both are important, and both matter in any serious discussion of the green transition.
 Fossil fuel combustion, and particularly coal combustion, imposes enormous costs on society in the form of premature deaths and other harms to human health and the environment.
 We have experience valuing those costs, and they are indeed huge.
 Many analyses conclude that the total costs (including social costs) of a zero emission energy system will be lower than those associated with the current energy mix.

 Nevertheless, someone must pay for the construction of new infrastructure necessary to make the transition a reality.
 A greener energy system will impose more out-of-pocket costs than the current system does.
 Acknowledging that fact, and making decisions about how those costs should be distributed, are important elements of a green transition.
-“We will pay for it the same way we paid for World War II” might be the beginning of a conversation about who pays, but it certainly isn’t the end of one.
+“We will pay for it the same way we paid for World War II” might be the beginning of a conversation about who pays, but it isn’t a sufficient or complete answer to that question.

 Can’t we simply price the things we care about and let the market manage these tradeoffs?